C-Section adhesions are filmy, sticky, tentacle-like bands of scar tissue that form within your abdomen after surgery.

 They occur as the body’s way of replacing damaged, cut tissues at the incision site

-These C-Section adhesions are one of the most worrisome side effects for women having a Cesarean Section because they can be painful and cause long term health complications.
+C-Section adhesions are one of the most worrisome side effects for women having a C-Section because they are not only painful they can cause long term health complications and keep you from having more children.

-- Is there anything you can do to prevent them?
+- What you can do to prevent adhesions?

 Let’s take a look….